peter-conalgo/freesurface/README.md

 ### What if I have no idea how to do anything but read this, and I want to do more??

 Hmmmmmm... that is a very good hypothetical made up question.
-As mentioned above you could make and issue, but that means that you need a github account.
+As mentioned above you could make an issue, but that means that you need a github account.
 If you just want to email us, you do so at info@freesurface.org.
 Ideally we get some people who write code, to start making something that lets people who just want add their ideas do so in an intuitive way and with algorithms that maintain solid democracy.
 At the same time it would also need to